401(k) Audit Package Checklist for Employers

 For most employer teams, the hardest part of the package is not collecting the recordkeeper reports.
 It is building the payroll support that explains them.
 A 401(k) audit payroll register matters because it gives the auditor a way to test compensation, deferral calculations, match calculations where applicable, and participant selections back to actual payroll periods instead of relying on year-end summaries alone.

 That is why census-to-payroll and payroll-to-contribution support need to be assembled as a tied set, not as isolated files.
 The census should show who was employed, who became eligible, and which participants should appear in plan activity.
 Payroll should support compensation and withholding detail for those employees.
 Contribution files and remittance evidence should then show that deferrals and employer contributions moved from payroll records into the plan on the expected basis.
-If those pieces do not reconcile, the disagreement usually surfaces quickly in sample testing.
-A useful companion here is a 401(k) census reconciliation workflow, alongside census-to-payroll and payroll-to-general-ledger reconciliation, because the audit package works best when the reconciliations are already understandable before the auditor asks for them.
+If those pieces do not reconcile, the disagreement usually surfaces quickly in sample testing, which is why having a documented payroll-to-plan tie-out sequence and a 401(k) census reconciliation workflow ready before fieldwork starts tends to prevent repeat questions on deferrals, match, and eligibility.

 Year-end wage support belongs in this same layer.
 W-2 and W-3 support does not replace detailed payroll registers, but it helps validate that the compensation population and totals feeding plan contributions are reasonable against year-end reporting.
 In practical terms, the package should let the auditor follow a straight line from employee census, to payroll periods, to contribution files, to year-end totals.
 Missing payroll periods, incomplete eligibility support, or unresolved differences between payroll totals and participant deferrals are what turn a routine request into several rounds of follow-up.